Have specific questions about our Sprint race? We’ve got Sprint specific questions and answers HERE.

 Is the swim usually wetsuit legal?
 What day will you announce the water temperature?

 Each year, we strive to maximize the race experience for competitors by creating a safe, flat course that optimizes access to some of Washington, DC’s most historic memorials and landmarks.
 We do this in partnership with both local and federal agencies and are mindful of creating a footprint for the race that will lessen the impact of road closures on local residents.
-We are pleased to unveil our new double loop bike course for 2013 which we feel achieves all those objectives.
+We are pleased to unveil our new bike course for 2014, with two downtown loops before an out and back over the 14th Street Bridge, which we feel achieves all those objectives.

 Why the need for the double loop bike course?